pluralsight/guides/in-review/devops/deploy-horizon-using-docker-cloud-digitalocean/article.md

 ## Closing Thoughts <a name="closing"></a>

 This tutorial has outlined a development flow for Horizon on DigitalOcean using Docker Cloud.
 It's by no means complete and certainly should be adjusted for production usage.
+You may have noticed that I have not indcluded material on volumes or certificates for the Horizon application.
 For more on adapting for productive deployments, you can check out the official Horizon documentation [here](http://horizon.io/docs/docker/).

 Perhaps, there will even be a Part Deux! :) Thanks for reading.
 You can follow me on twitter @devcasche.